 Without the QCD, the only way to receive a tax benefit for charitable contributions is to take a deduction, which only works if you can itemize.
 The Tax Cut and Jobs Act of 2018 made itemizing your taxes much less likely.
 So if you cannot itemize, the QCD can get the tax benefit back.

 There is a simple 3-step process to complete a QCD.

 - Contact the charity to verify their information and where to send the check, and let them know the check will be on its way.

 - Complete a distribution form with the info from step 1.
 It should have a QCD section.
 No taxes are withheld!
 The IRA custodian will then mail the check.

-- At tax time you report the charitable distribution on the line for IRA distributions.
-For the taxable amount, enter zero if the full amount was a qualified charitable distribution.
+- At tax time, you report the charitable distribution on the line for IRA distributions.
+For the taxable amount, enter zero if the total amount was a qualified charitable distribution.
 Enter “QCD” next to this line.
 There’s no box on a 1099-R for QCDs for some reason.

 A QCD isn’t just for the wealthy.
 It doesn’t have to be for thousands of dollars; it could be for fifty bucks.
 It’s not just for one charity but works best for multiple charities.
 Think about where you donate throughout the year.
-Heck, look at last year’s tax return (if you itemize) or your checkbook.
+Look at last year’s tax return to see if you itemized or your checkbook if you didn’t.

-If you know a generous soul who is approaching or over 70.5, go ahead and share this with one of the buttons below.
+If you know a generous soul approaching or over 70.5, share this with one of the buttons below.
 They’ll thank you for saving them some tax dollars.